coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 **Necklace of Fireballs:** This device appears to be nothing but beads on a string, sometimes with the ends tied together to form a necklace.
-(It does not count as an item worn around the neck for the purpose of determining which of a character's worn magic items is effective.)
-If a character holds it, however, all can see the strand as it really is---a golden chain from which hang a number of golden spheres.
+(It does not count as an item worn around the neck for the purpose of determining which of a character’s worn magic items is effective.)
+If a character holds it, however, all can see the strand as it really is—a golden chain from which hang a number of golden spheres.
 The spheres are detachable by the wearer (and only by the wearer), who can easily hurl one of them up to 70 feet.
 When a sphere arrives at the end of its